Virtual Accounting

 Revenue and growth visibility

-Top line needs plan context, otherwise a bad week triggers panic or a slow slide goes unnoticed.
+Top line needs plan context.
+Without it, a bad week triggers panic or a slow slide goes unnoticed.

 • Month to date, quarter to date, and year to date revenue versus budget or target with variance.